 Are internships usually paid or unpaid?

 Internships vary from organization to organization.
 In Washington, D.C. it is not unusual for an organization to offer only unpaid internships.
 However, 40–60% of MSFS students who intern are paid.

 What resources are available to MSFS students?

 Once enrolled in the fall, students have access the SFS Graduate Career Center database of internship postings.
 MSFS staff, faculty, professors, and career development staff will also be available for one-on-one meetings.

 Grants are given to qualifying students to help finance the cost of unpaid internships.
 Internships must be ten weeks, full-time, related to the student’s career/academic interests, and unpaid.
 Grant amounts depend on several factors, including the number of applicants and the funding available.
-Qualifying students typically receive a base stipend (recently $3,500) to help cover living expenses and travel costs when applicable.
+Qualifying students may receive base stipends (typically between $500 to $1000) to help cover living expenses and travel costs when applicable.